10 Lists

 #> $ e: NULL

-e exists and its value is NULL.
-The single-bracket assignment with list(NULL) is the only way to store an actual NULL in a list.
+Now e exists and its value is NULL.
+The single-bracket assignment with list(NULL) is the only way to store an actual NULL in a list, an asymmetry worth memorizing because it bites everyone at least once.

-Replace an element by assigning to an existing name:
+Replacing an element is just assignment to an existing name:

 x$a <- 100